ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - : int = 81
 ```

 The first expression is an anonymous function of type `int -> int`.
 The type is inferred from the expression `x * x`, which must be of type `int` since `*` is an operator that returns an `int`.
 The `<fun>` printed in place of the value is a token, meaning functions don't have a value to be displayed.
-This is because if they have been compiled, so their code may not be available.
+This is because if they have been compiled their code is no longer available.

 The second expression is function application.
 The parameter `9` is applied, and the result `81`` is returned.